vkorbes/ellenkorbes.github.io/_posts/2017-09-07-javascript-the-spreadsheet.md

 The usual boilerplate: This ain't supposed to be no paragon of virtue, shining beacon of clean, efficient code.
 It's not even supposed to be the right way.
 It's just *a way* that worked for *me.*

-And before I forget, be warned, you're gonna have some fun here.
+And before I forget, just a heads up: you're gonna have some fun here.

 ## Backstory